idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 * Get up early and get ready.
 * This will be a very emotionally draining day.
-* Excellent chance you won't know what's going on, and
+* Excellent chance you won't know what's going on
 * Remind people it's a tough day and take care of themselves.
 * Discourage people speculating what and why

-* Remind people to take care of themselves
+Next days:

 * Mental health experts recommend against group meetings.
 Keep everything 1:1

-Next days:
+* Reduced productivity for days

-* Possible re-org
+* Possible re-org, with potential for lots of uncertainty.
+* It's easy to "mourn" the people who were impacted.
+However, they are not dead.
+* Ask impacted folks if they'd like to get together, it probably means a lot to them to get closure.

 -->

 ## Personal Motivations